wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 This approach, however, is storage-inefficient, because the image can be quite large, and besides, most parts of the images will be identical anyway.

+To deal with this, we leverage QEMU's live migration and snapshotting mechanism to support sharing image files between multiple instances.
+Live migration is a technique that serializes the emulated system states, including memory states and device states (not including the disk image, though) to an external stream (most likely a file, but sockets and other types of streams also work).
+The emulated system states can be loaded back later to resume execution just like internal snapshots (actually, internal snapshots are implemented with this feature, with the only addition being that the object storing system states is appended to the disk image).
+Snapshotting is an emulation mode of QEMU, in which all modifications to the disk images are redirected to a temporary file, and discarded on exit.
+Under snapshotting mode, disk images will be opened in read mode, rather than write-exclusive mode, because QEMU is guaranteed to not update them.

 ### QEMU Plugins